the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Human readable

 A human readable medium or human readable format is any encoding of data or information that can be naturally read by humans.
-Some human readable formats, such as PDF, are not machine readable as they are not structured data, i.e. the representation of the data on disk does not represent the actual relationships present in the data.
+Some human readable formats, such as PDF, are not machine readable as they are not structured data, such as the representation of the data on disk does not represent the actual relationships present in the data.

 ## **I**